Human history: Southeast Asia

 The Southeast Asian polity of Funan, which had originated in the 2nd century CE, went into decline in the 6th century as Chinese trade routes shifted away from its ports.
 It was replaced by the Khmer Empire in 802 CE.
-The capital city of the Khmers at Angkor was the most extensive city in the world before the industrial age and contained Angkor Wat, the world's largest religious monument.
+The capital city of the Khmers at Angkor was the most extensive in the world before the industrial age and contained Angkor Wat, the world's largest religious monument.
 The Sukhothai (mid-13th century) and Ayutthaya Kingdoms (1351) were major powers of the Thais, who were influenced by the Khmers.

 Starting in the 9th century, the Pagan Kingdom rose to prominence in modern Myanmar.
 Its collapse brought about political fragmentation that ended with the rise of the Toungoo Empire in the 16th century.
 Other notable kingdoms of the period include Srivijaya and Lavo (both coming into prominence in the 7th century), Champa and Hariphunchai (both about 750), Đại Việt (968), Lan Na (13th century), Majapahit (1293), Lan Xang (1353), and Ava (1365).
 Hinduism and Buddhism had been spreading in Southeast Asia since the 1st century CE when, beginning in the 13th century, Islam arrived and made its way to regions such as present-day Indonesia.
 This period also saw the emergence of the Malay states, including Brunei and Malacca.
-In the Philippines, several polities were formed such as Tondo, Cebu, and Butuan.
+In the Philippines, several polities were formed, such as Tondo, Cebu, and Butuan.